 Review Your Draft & Get Approval

 A vital part of writing a company policy is the reviewing process.
-Give the entire company policy-building team a chance to edit the first draft, provide feedback, spot mistakes and add anything that might be missing.
+Give the entire policy-building team a chance to edit the first draft, provide feedback, spot mistakes and add anything that might be missing.

 When the team is happy with the final draft, forward it to an executive member of the company to approve it.